Get FREE SHIPPING over $299 🚚

 Final Thoughts

-Choosing the right shoe is all about balancing tradition, comfort, and your personal style.
+Choosing the right shoes with a dirndl is all about balancing tradition, comfort, and your personal style.
 Break in new pairs at least a week before your event.
 Keep a couple of blister pads in your bag just in case.
 Traditional Haferlschuhe work beautifully.
 Modern booties look great, too.
 Whatever you choose, make sure your feet stay comfortable.
 Complete the look with matching stockings and Bavarian socks.
 When your shoes feel good, you enjoy the celebration instead of looking for the nearest place to sit.

 Previous post